sourcegraph/about/blogposts/lsif-indexer.md

 The only additional vertices not described yet are the ones labelled "$event".
 They serve as delimiting markers for start and finish of projects and start and finish of documents (files).

-## Exporting
+## Generating

-We are finally ready to export LSIF data.
+We are finally ready to generate the LSIF data.
 The code is in [dumper.go](https://github.com/sourcegraph/lsif-jsonnet/blob/master/dumper/dumper.go).
 We proceed in a top-down fashion.
-We start with the project and the listener for the main JSonnet file.
+We start with the project and the listener for the main Jsonnet file.
 We emit the project node and delimiter marker for start of project and then call the method for emiting a document.
 This in turn emits a document node and start of document marker.
 It then emits declarations which create those subgraphs from above by also iterating through their reference lists.
 We also recursively calls document emit methods for each import passing in the corresponding import listener created from parsing the import file.
 We finish by returning from these methods, creating stop markers as we unwind.

 The actual emiting is done by [protocol.go](https://github.com/sourcegraph/lsif-jsonnet/blob/master/protocol/protocol.go) which has utility methods to create the appropriate vertices, edges and JSON lines.